EduardoMRB/expenses/README.md

 # Expenses

-A Clojure library designed to calculate incomes and debts from Banco do Brasil documents.
+A Clojure application designed to calculate incomes and debts from Banco do Brasil documents.

 ## Usage